The SafeWise team is pleased to release the ninth annual Safest Cities report.

-According to our 2023 State of Safety report, Washington worries more about crime and safety on a daily basis than most of America, which reflects rising crime rates.
-However, the crime rates in the state’s 20 safest cities are lower than the state and national rates.
+According to our most recent State of Safety report, people in Washington worry more about crime and safety on a daily basis than most of America, which reflects a rise in package theft and gun violence experiences.
+Washingtonians reported the highest level of package theft experience nationwide, and they rank sixth in the nation for property crime.

 In this report